 A section may be counted in more than one category.
-The number of sections adopted in order to comply / with: Federal statute: New 0 Amended 0 Repealed 0 Federal rules or standards: New 0 Amended 0 Repealed 0 Recently enacted state statutes: New 0 Amended 0 Repealed 0 The number of sections adopted at the request of a nongo vernment al entity: New 0 Amended 0 Repealed 0 The number of sections adopted on the agency's o wn initi ative: New 0 Amended 1 Repealed 0 The number of sections adopted in order to clarify, stream iline, or re form agency l orocedu ıres: New 0 Amended 0 Repealed 0 The number of sections adopted using: Negotiated rule making: New 0 Amended 0 Repealed 0 Pilot rule making: New 0 Amended 0 Repealed 0 Other alternative rule making: New 0 Amended 1 Repealed 0 Date: October 13, 2022 (Signature: Name: Michelle A. Davis Mikelle A. Javia Title: Executive Director, State Board of Health ,
+The number of sections adopted in order to comply / with: Federal statute: New 0 Amended 0 Repealed 0 Federal rules or standards: New 0 Amended 0 Repealed 0 Recently enacted state statutes: New 0 Amended 0 Repealed 0 The number of sections adopted at the request of a nongo vernment al entity: New 0 Amended 0 Repealed 0 The number of sections adopted on the agency's o The number of sections adopted on the agency's own initiative: New 0 Amended 1 Repealed 0 The number of sections adopted in order to clarify, stream iline, or re form agency l orocedu ıres: New 0 Amended 0 Repealed 0 The number of sections adopted using: Negotiated rule making: New 0 Amended 0 Repealed 0 Pilot rule making: New 0 Amended 0 Repealed 0 Other alternative rule making: New 0 Amended 1 Repealed 0 Date: October 13, 2022 ( Signature: Name: Michelle A. Davis Michelle A. Davis Title: Executive Director, State Board of Health ,